d-strobel/terraform-provider-windows/docs/resources/local_group.md

 <!-- resource description generated from schema -->
 Manage local security groups.

+**Note:** The description default is a string with a space.
+This is neccessary because the powershell function Set-LocalGroup does not allow an empty string.

 <!-- examples generated from example files -->
 ## Example Usage